Jean-François Champollion: Legacy

 Champollion's most immediate legacy is in the field of Egyptology, of which he is now widely considered as the founder and father, with his decipherment the result of his genius combined with hard work.

 Figeac honours him with La place des Écritures, a monumental reproduction of the Rosetta Stone by American artist Joseph Kosuth (pictured to the right).
 And a museum devoted to Jean-François Champollion was created in his birthplace at Figeac in Lot.
 It was inaugurated on 19 December 1986 in the presence of President François Mitterrand and Jean Leclant, Permanent Secretary of the Academy of Inscriptions and Letters.
 After two years of building work and extension, the museum re-opened in 2007.
 Besides Champollion's life and discoveries, the museum also recounts the history of writing.
 The whole façade is covered in pictograms, from the original ideograms of the whole world.

 In Vif near Grenoble, The Champollion Museum is located at the former abode of Jean-François's brother.

 Champollion has also been portrayed in many films and documentaries: For example, he was portrayed by Elliot Cowan in the 2005 BBC docudrama Egypt.
 His life and process of the decipherment of hieroglyphics were narrated by Françoise Fabian and Jean-Hugues Anglade in the 2000 Arte documentary film Champollion: A Scribe for Egypt.
-In David Baldacci's thriller involving the CIA, Simple Genius, the character named "Champ Pollion" was derived from Champollion.
+In David Baldacci's thriller novel involving the CIA, Simple Genius, the character named "Champ Pollion" was derived from Champollion.

 In Cairo, a street carries his name, leading to the Tahrir Square where the Egyptian Museum is located.

 Also named after him is the Champollion crater, a lunar crater on the far side of the Moon.